 Offer #2: Earn 10% In Statement Credits At Gas Stations, Grocery Stores, And Restaurants

-- Earn 10% in statement credits on eligible gas station, grocery store, and restaurant purchases each month from 7/1/20 to 9/30/20
+- Earn 10% in statement credits on eligible gas station, grocery store, and restaurant purchases each month for three months

 - Spend at least $400 or more each month across gas stations, grocery stores, and restaurants